 Sitting down at your desk, pen in hand, doesn’t predicate success (though it must be said that just finding the time to do that much already makes you something of an achiever!).
 But showing up every day (or every week, if that’s what you can manage) and starting from the beginning is how poetry happens.

-In that regard, the beginner and the poet with three or four volumes to his or her name are in the same position: fraught, full of passion, unsure that what needs to be said can in fact be said in words.
+In that regard, the beginner and the poet with three or four volumes to his or her name are in the same position: fraught, full of passion, unsure that what needs to be said can, in fact, be said in words.

-Poetry is ‘a gift for dealing with the accidents of existence’ and we can only deal with them by facing them head-on, head down, writing.
-In that sense, every poet is an ‘eternal beginner’, no prior experience necessary.
+Poetry is ‘a gift for dealing with the accidents of existence’, and we can only deal with them by facing them head-on, head down, writing.
+In that sense, every poet is an ‘eternal beginner’, with no prior experience necessary.
 It is when you start polishing those poems that experience helps – but the initial act of writing puts us all (so to speak) on the same page.